rorycaraher/nltl-video-gen/README.md

 ### [nltl-viz](nltl-viz/)

 Generates an audio-reactive music visualizer clip from a music file alone — no image input.
-The outline of the NLTL face deforms in real time to the track's frequency content, with a color-shifting flash on each detected onset.
-Python, driven by real audio analysis (FFT bands, onset detection, spectral centroid) rather than a fixed BPM, with frames composited in Cairo and piped straight to ffmpeg for encoding.
+The outline of the NLTL face deforms in real time to the track's frequency content, with rhythmic flashes at detected transients, flashes coloured by spectrum content at that time.
+Python, librosa, cairo.

 ## Structure